agudpp/alias/README.md

 The main objective of this tool is to access the content extremely fast (typing as few characters as possible).

+For more information about how to use the app check [this link](https://github.com/agudpp/alias/wiki/Usage)

 ## Features

 - Key shortcut app display (instant shown).